BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 Was any of this legal or even moral?
 Let's take a step back.

-On the bright side, we made a system capable of producing translations good-enough for our personal reading, at a fraction of the previous cost.
+On the bright side, we made a system capable of producing translations good enough for our personal reading, at a fraction of the previous cost.
 Translating books is akin to building bridges between cultures: it allows us to better understand each other.
 Looking at history, war often relies on stripping the designated enemy of their human qualities, through propaganda.
 Making translation accessible makes this process harder as we are allowed to see the world through the perspective of others.

 But now on the dark side, we used an LLM to build a pipeline leveraging another LLM, both trained on stolen data, part of it authored by human translators.
 We used the work of Daniel Huddleston to ground the style of our output without prior authorization.
 The existence of such systems are bound to make the translation market more competitive, driving translator wages down, derailing many lives in the process.
 That's not fair, and it's already happening.

-I do not want a world where human translators are unable to live decently because their honest work no longer pays their bill when competing with LLMs.
+I do not want a world where human translators are unable to live decently because their honest work no longer pays their bills when competing with LLMs.

 I do not want a world where we refrain from using our technology to build bridges across cultures when the benefits will be enormous for humankind.

-Reflecting on this, it seems to me the primary issue is not that LLM compete with human translators, but that this competition leads to human misery.
+Reflecting on this, it seems to me the primary issue is not that LLMs compete with human translators, but that this competition leads to human misery.
 We should blame the society that lets translators be the victims of technical progress, the society which cannot let translator practice their art decently while LLMs bridge the gaps between cultures all around the world.
-And translators are not alone, what about drawing artists who now have to compete with image models?
-What about programmers who will have to compete soon with next generation coding agents?
+And translators are not alone, what about visual artists who now have to compete with image models?
+What about programmers who will have to compete soon with next-generation coding agents?

 I won't pretend I know the solution to this problem.
-However I feel like it would be right to use the AI productivity gains to protect those who can no longer compete in the market.
-The harder question is how do we do that at the beginning of the AI transition, when the gains are not sufficient to support all those who already suffer from it?
+However, I feel like it would be right to use the AI productivity gains to protect those who can no longer compete in the market.
+The harder question is: how do we do that at the beginning of the AI transition, when the gains are not sufficient to support all those who already suffer from it?

 For my part, I will not be distributing copies of the newly translated books [to limit issues with French law](https://www.legifrance.gouv.fr/loda/article_lc/LEGIARTI000006278911/2025-12-07).
 I will not profit by selling access to my pipeline either.
 However, if you need to translate a book for yourself, and can't afford a human translator, you should be able to.
 To that end, [I am open-sourcing this experiment](https://github.com/BarthPaleologue/TranslationExMachina) under the terms of [the copyleft license AGPL](https://www.gnu.org/licenses/agpl-3.0.fr.html#license-text), hoping that it will help someone someday.

 This article was as challenging as it was stimulating to write.
 I hope you found it interesting!
-Don't hesitate to leave a comment to tell me how you feel about all that.
+Don't hesitate to leave a comment to tell me how you feel about all this.